ekstrand/ESP8266wifi/README.md

 ## Connecting to an access point
 **boolean connectToAP(char * ssid, char*  password)** tells the ESP8266 to connect to an accesspoint
 * **ssid** the ssid (station name) to be used.
 Note that this method uses char arrays as input.
-See http://arduino.cc/en/Reference/StringToCharArray for howto convert an arduino stringobject to a char array (max 15 chars)
+See http://arduino.cc/en/Reference/StringToCharArray for how to convert an arduino string object to a char array (max 15 chars)
-* **password** the accesspoint password wpa/wpa2 is assumed (max 15 chars)
+* **password** the access point password wpa/wpa2 is assumed (max 15 chars)
-* **return** will return a true if a valid IP was received within the timelimit (15 seconds)
+* **return** will return a true if a valid IP was received within the time limit (15 seconds)
 * **Example:** `boolean apConnected = wifi.connectToAP("myaccesspoint", "password123");`

 **boolean isConnectedToAP()** checks if the module is connected with a valid IP